pbeaucage/AFL-hardware/LoaderV2Docs/PrepareRaspberryPis.md

   * Check "Set locale settings"
     * Time zone: `[your time zone]`
     * Keyboard layout: `[your keyboard layout]`
+  * On the second tab, set ssh to "Use password authentication"
   * Click "SAVE" to apply these settings.

 ## Write the image to the SD card {pagestep}